 - Has blood in his or her stool

 - Has difficulty breathing or other signs of illness

 - Begins spitting up at age 6 months or older

 - Cries for more than three hours a day and is more irritable than normal

 Treatment depends on what's causing the problem.
 Special feeding techniques might be helpful.
 In other cases, the doctor might prescribe medication to treat reflux.

-- Vandenplas Y, et al. Pediatric gastroesophageal reflux clinical practice guidelines: Joint recommendations of the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) and the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN).
+- Rosen R, et al. Pediatric gastroesophageal reflux clinical practice guidelines: Joint recommendations of the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition and the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition.
 Journal of Pediatric Gastroenterology and Nutrition.
-2009;49:498.
+2018;66:516.

-- McInerny TK, et al. Gastroesophageal reflux disease.
+- McInerny TK, et al., eds.
+Gastroesophageal reflux disease.
 In: American Academy of Pediatrics Textbook of Pediatric Care.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2009.
+2nd ed.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2017.

 - Jana LA, et al. Spitting up and vomiting.
 In: Heading Home With Your Newborn: From Birth to Reality.
 3rd ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2015.

 - AskMayoExpert.
-Gastroesophageal reflux in children.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Gastroesophageal reflux disease (GERD) (pediatric).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.

-- Younger Meek J, et al. Common problems: Solutions and treatments.
+- Younger Meek J. Common problems: Solutions and treatments.
 In: New Mother's Guide to Breastfeeding.
-2nd ed.
-New York, N.Y.: Bantam Books; 2011.
+3rd ed.
+New York, N.Y.: Bantam Books; 2017.